-Most of IIASA's National Member Organizations (NMO) provide grants to enable young scientists (either their own nationals or foreign students studying in their country) to participate in the YSSP.
+Most of IIASA's National Member Organizations (NMOs) provide grants to enable young scientists (either their own nationals or foreign students studying in their country) to participate in the YSSP.
 All successfully selected applicants will receive notification about funding shortly after the evaluation process.

 Applicants not eligible for an NMO scholarship must find alternative funds from their home institution or other sources to finance their participation.
 IIASA has limited funds for exceptional applicants from non-NMO countries: these are awarded as part of the selection procedure.

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313